Bostads-AB-Mimer/organisation-api/Readme.md

 - `NEO4J_URI`: The URI of your Neo4j instance.
 - `NEO4J_USER`: The username for your Neo4j database.
 - `NEO4J_PASSWORD`: The password for your Neo4j database.
+- `MICROSOFT_TENANTID`= The tenant AD for the microsoft graph API.
+- `MICROSOFT_CLIENTID`= The client id for the microsoft graph API.
+- `MICROSOFT_SECRETVALUE`= The Secret value for the microsoft graph API.

 ## File Structure